Creating a docker container

 Use grok.dapi.dockerfiles.fetchProxy for HTTPS requests.
 You should specify the id in order to make the request

 to the right container, path and params of the request.
-The method logic it totally aligned
+The method logic is fully aligned

-with JavaScript Fetch API and params is RequestInit object type.
+with the JavaScript Fetch API and params is RequestInit object type.

 To get id do: